robertmitchellv/robertmitchellv.github.io/content/pages/vitae.md

 the IT ecosystem</strong>
   </ul>
   <ul>
-  <i class="fa fa-angle-double-right fa-lg"></i>  <strong>Liaise with internal
+  <i class="fa fa-angle-double-right fa-lg"></i>  <strong>liaise with internal
-departments for reporing/proposal questions, demographic data, and to answer questions about the Resident Programs department's model and outcomes strategy</strong>
+departments for reporting/proposal questions, demographic data, and to answer questions about the Resident Programs department's model and outcomes strategy</strong>
   </ul>